Qiu Huizuo: Early People's Republic

-After the Communists won the Civil War and established the People's Republic of China, Qiu was appointed Director of the Political Department of the South China Military Region, serving under commander Ye Jianying and deputy commander Huang Yongsheng.
+After the CCP won the Civil War and established the People's Republic of China, Qiu was appointed Director of the Political Department of the South China Military Region, serving under commander Ye Jianying and deputy commander Huang Yongsheng.

 In 1955, Qiu was appointed deputy director and political commissar of the PLA General Logistics Department (GLD), working under director Hong Xuezhi.
 He also attained the rank of lieutenant general, when the PLA awarded military ranks for the first time in 1955.
 At the Lushan Conference in 1959, Defence Minister Peng Dehuai was purged for criticizing Mao Zedong's Great Leap Forward and replaced by Lin Biao.
 Hong Xuezhi was also dismissed for following Peng's lead, and Qiu was named head of the GLD.